Israel to authorise four West Bank settler outposts

 In a reply to a Supreme Court petition by the Israeli anti-settlement group Peace Now, the government said it had taken steps in recent weeks to authorise retroactively four West Bank outposts built without official permission.

-Nabil Abu Rdainah, a spokesman of Palestinian President Mahmoud Abbas, condemned the move.

-"Israel continues to put obstacles and to sabotage U.S. efforts to resume negotiation," he said.
-"Our position is clear and that is all settlement is illegal and must be stopped."
+"The intention to legalise outposts as new settlements is no less than a slap in the face of Secretary Kerry's new process and is blatant reassurance to settler interests," Peace Now said in a statement.

-A spokesman for Prime Minister Benjamin Netanyahu declined to comment on the government's response to the Supreme Court.
+A spokesman for Prime Minister Benjamin Netanyahu declined to comment on the government's response to the court.

 Most the world deems all Israeli settlements in the West Bank, which Israel captured in the 1967 Middle East war, as illegal.
 Israel disputes this and distinguishes between about 120 government-authorised settlements and dozens of outposts built by settlers without permission.